• Skip to primary navigation

 Christian Ojeda: “Keep building.
 Keep going.
 We are working on a lot of new ideas and we want to expand our collections.
 An office would be sweet.
 Just building more awareness.
 Everyday that we are doing this, we have our goals & they are constantly changing.”

-Interview Streetwear Valley High
+Streetwear Interview Valley High

 Streetwear